wwarthen/RomWBW/ReadMe.txt

 -   The RomWBW Disk Catalog document was produced by Mykl Orders.

 Contributions of all kinds to RomWBW are very welcome.

+Licensing

+RomWBW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+RomWBW is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with RomWBW.
+If not, see https://www.gnu.org/licenses/.

+Portions of RomWBW were created by, contributed by, or derived from the work of others.
+It is believed that these works are being used in accordance with the intentions and/or licensing of their creators.

+If anyone feels their work is being used outside of it’s intended licensing, please notify:

+    Wayne Warthen
+    wwarthen@gmail.com

+RomWBW is an aggregate work.
+It is composed of many individual, standalone programs that are distributed as a whole to function as a cohesive system.
+Each program may have it’s own licensing which may be different from other programs within the aggregate.

+In some cases, a single program (e.g., CP/M Operating System) is composed of multiple components with different licenses.
+It is believed that in all such cases the licenses are compatible with GPL version 3.

+RomWBW encourages code contributions from others.
+Contributors may assert their own copyright in their contributions by annotating the contributed source code appropriately.
+Contributors are further encouraged to submit their contributions via the RomWBW source code control system to ensure their contributions are clearly documented.

+All contributions to RomWBW are subject to this license.

 Getting Assistance